facemrook/facemrook.github.io/docs/hot-take-mana-specs.md

   it's actually influencing the system.
 Attacks on it can only happen in the latter, but the test is only for the former.

-  *This would be fine*, it needs to be tested somehow, but the document uses this as an excuse to "fill in the blanks later".
+  *I agree that this needs to be tested somehow*.
+But the document uses this as an excuse to "fill in the blanks later".

+  You can **only test the steady state** behavior of mana.
+You can not test whether mana actually withstands attacks.
+Virtually all discussions on attack prevention need to happen theoretically, in the specs, and this is just completely absent.

 Anyway, as trivial as it is to poke holes into this, I don't want to spend too much time on this.
 Happy to dig deeper if Mark gives me EDF funds to do so.